Stage 2: Rosters

 Bots are created through a manufacturing process.
 Connecting two bots creates a new bot.
 The old bots will remain in the inventory but create an entirely new one based on their characteristics.

-To move your bots from planet to planet you will need a ship.
+To move your bots from planet to planet you will need a Spaceship.
 A ship is created by merging bots.
 In this case, the bots are destroyed but create a new type of value: a ship.
 Ships help users travel between planets for resources and participate in space battles.
-Ships can be upgraded by adding new bots.
+Ships can also be upgraded by fusing new bots.

 With your roster assembled, you can enter the arenas and battle.